ShrutiDiwan1403/France_Homefield_advantage/README.md

 **Tools**: Google Colab, Tableau, Weka

 **Performance Outcome**: Processed data from 37,000 Olympic Games champion records and conducted research to address missing values.
 Employed data mining techniques to analyze the impact of various factors on a country's home advantage and its position on the scoreboard.
-Utilized a Multilayer Perceptron in Weka to accurately predict France securing 4th place on the leaderboard.
+Utilized a Multilayer Perceptron in Weka to accurately predict France securing 5th place on the scoreboard.

 **Glimpse of exploratory analysis**: